+This story will help you transform your anger issues in marriage into compassion.
 My toddler reminded me of an invaluable lesson last night that I wanted to share with you.
 Although he has learned to sleep the night, it seems that he has been getting in multiple new teeth over the past week and has been routinely waking up in the middle of the night.
 While I might be exhausted and be upset that I will have another sleepless night, it is quite easy to change gears from frustration to compassion.
 This is the case because I imagine that he is in pain.
 Even though, it is questionable whether he is still teething and is not just in a new pattern of waking up at the same time every night, I still find a way to feel only positive feelings for my baby.

 One of the hardest shifts for couples to make is to move past their anger and resentment with their spouse.
 They will often look at their spouse as the one who has wronged them, even feeling that they are the enemy.
-How is it possible to eliminate these harsh negative feelings?
-When we can reimage our spouse as a child in pain, we can begin to take ourselves out of our hole that we have dug and develop compassion for their story.
+How is it possible to eliminate these harsh negative feelings and learn how to control anger in a relationship?

 Do we really have to talk about childhood?